 Being exposed to these colours and certain shades of these colours can influence an appetite that is more enormous than you thought.
 Ultimately, this increases your likelihood of spending more.

-Pro-tip: Go through the drive-through — Walking in exposes you to more colours and smells tailored to increase your order size.
-You spend less going through the drive-through on average.
+Pro-tip: Go through the drive-through.
+Walking in exposes you to more colours and smells tailored to increase your order size.
+On average, you spend less going through the drive-through.

 Colour Psychology